hashicorp/katakoda/terraform-sentinel/step2.md

 Open the policy file `terraform-sentinel/restrict-s3-buckets.sentinel`{{open}} again.

 Copy and paste the `required_tags` variable below your filter statement in `terraform-sentinel/restrict-s3-policies.sentinel`{{open}}.
-You are creating a list of variables that are required to be returned from the data you just generated in the previous print statement.
+You are creating a list of variables that must be returned from the data you just generated in the previous print statement.

 ```
 required_tags = [